inkVerb/VIP/Cheat-Sheets/Package-Architectures.md

 This serves as a general framework and point of reference for anyone getting started

 ## Essential Package Structure
+- Arch and Debian packages both contain in-place files with directories relative to `/` on the to-install system
+- Both install and remove will compare the files on the system to these in-place files, making the system match or remove files according to that structure
+- RPM has a different process that involves knowing a list of the files, rather than a relative structure
+- So, Arch can more easily interpret and install `.deb` files with the [AUR `debtap` tool](https://aur.archlinux.org/packages/debtap)
+  - Though an available AUR package is almost always better than using `debtap some-debian-dl.deb`
+- And, if you look inside a `.pkg.tar.zst` file, you may see similar relative directories like `usr/` and `etc/` as in the rood of a Debian package directory structure

 ### Arch
 #### Arch: Assets & Methodology
 - Single directory with any name